25th September 2024

 Key recommendations

-• Awareness and Data Management: Promote training and awareness-raising for officials and communities, implement effective data collection on SGBV cases, and finalize guidelines on child maintenance and protection efforts.
+• Awareness and data management: Promote training and awareness-raising for officials and communities, implement effective data collection on SGBV cases, and finalise guidelines on child maintenance and protection efforts.

 Explore more resources